kareila/logicpuzzler/README.md

 fitness for a particular purpose are disclaimed.

-_kareila at dreamwidth dot org // 8 Feb 2016_
+_kareila at dreamwidth dot org // 5 Jan 2020_